Let’s look at the topics we’ll be covering in this blog:

 Before getting into the depths of blockchain, it might be quite insightful for you to know the history of blockchain.
-In this module, we will make sure that you will glean maximum insights about the blockchain background, and the history of blockchain.
+In this module, we will make sure that you will glean maximum insights into the blockchain background and the history of blockchain.

 In 1991, when Stuart Haber and W. Scott Stornetta wanted to implement a system where document timestamps could not be tampered with, they ideated the concept of a cryptographically secured chain of blocks.
 The following year, they collaborated with Bayer to incorporate Merkle trees or Hash trees, and this was the first instance in the history of blockchain.

 PS: ‘Merkle Tree’ was named after Ralph Merkle who patented them for the first time in 1979.

 An example of a binary hash tree.
 Hashes 0-0 and 0-1 are the hash values of data blocks L1 and L2, respectively, and hash 0 is the hash of the concatenation of hashes 0-0 and 0-1.

 Recursively defined as a binary tree of hash lists where the parent node is the hash of its children, and leaf nodes are hashes of the original data blocks, Merkle trees are the first instance of any blockchain implementation.
 Merkle trees are used to create a ‘secured chain of blocks’—a series of data records, each connected to the one before it.
 The newest record in this chain would contain the history of the entire chain.
 This is the blockchain background.

 Check this video on Hyperledger Fabric Blockchain by intellipaat:

 Further in 2008, an individual (or a group of individuals) that go by name Satoshi Nakamato conceptualized the theory of distributed blockchain and laid the blockchain background.
 Improving the design in a unique way to add blocks to the initial chain without requiring them to be signed by trusted parties, Nakamato revolutionized the whole space.